jose7445/trello-clone-dev/README.md

 ## Issues

 - I would like to use PrimeReact but it has been very difficult to combine it with Tailwind.
 PrimeReact styles did not display correctly with Tailwind.
-- In the local project, Next.js tells me that I have a hydration problem, but I have not been able to find out where it comes from.
-The issue is: **"hydration failed because the server rendered html didn't match the client. as a result this tree will be regenerated on the client. this can happen if a ssr-ed client component used"**.